hanksnowdon/hanksnowdon.github.io/_posts/2020-04-18-datacleaning.md

 }
 ```

 Now that the function is created to read and correctly format each dataset, I use the map_dfr function to combine them.
-I get rid of the extraneous `revised_skill` variable, and are left with one combined dataset.
+I get rid of the extraneous `revised_skill` variable, and am left with one combined dataset.

 ```r
 combined_course_data = map_dfr(allfiles, map_fun)